Bill3621/BillsPlugin-EXILED/README.md

 # Bills Plugin

 ## Overview
-Bills Plugin is a powerful addition to [SCP: Secret Laboratory](https://scpslgame.com/) that integrates seamlessly with the [EXILED plugin framework version 8.6.0](https://github.com/Exiled-Team/EXILED/releases/tag/8.6.0).
+This Plugin is a powerful addition to [SCP: Secret Laboratory](https://scpslgame.com/) that integrates seamlessly with the [EXILED plugin framework version 8.6.0](https://github.com/Exiled-Team/EXILED/releases/tag/8.6.0).
 Designed to enhance gameplay, this plugin introduces a range of features and Quality of Life improvements, including:

 - **Tesla Gate Modifications:** Temporarily disable Tesla Gates upon grenade impact, providing strategic advantages during gameplay.
 - **Role-Specific Tesla Interaction:** Prevent specific roles from triggering Tesla Gates, fostering a more controlled environment within the game.